What is Emotional Trauma

 - Watching videos and reading news about hate crimes or police violence

-- Working with people who have been through trauma, such as as a first responder or health-care provider
+- Working with people who have been through trauma, such as as a first responder or health care provider

-How Can Emotional Trauma Affect You?
+How Can Trauma Affect You?

 Common emotional responses to trauma include: